-Finding a job after age 60 may seem overwhelming, but today’s technology can make the process easier.
+Finding a job after retirement may seem overwhelming, but today’s technology can make the process easier.

 For other resources, make sure you check out the AARP jobs page, which has a lot of employment information as well as job postings.